rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 Python code for the write operation:

 Figure 25 illustrates the code for writing data to the M27C256B.
 Common with previous sets of code the GPIO pins are set.
 The code does not need GPIO pins to set the data bits to the M27C256.
-The bit assignments are hardwires as follows A0 -\&gt; D0, A1 -\&gt;D1, A2-\&gt;D2, .. , A7-\&gt;D7.
+The bit assignments are hardwires as follows A0 -> D0, A1 -> D1, A2-> D2, .. , A7 -> D7.
 There are two additional control pins assigned, The chip enable and output enable are set in the code.
 The output enable pin is set to high disabling output and setting up the data pins for input.
 From the specifications, the write operation takes place with Vpp = 12.75 volts, the address and data pins are set and ready, the output enable bit is set to high, and the chip enable bit is strobed.
 The chip specification calls for the chip enable pin to be taken low for at least 100 ns.
-This is seen in the last loop section in the &quot;try&quot; part of the code.
+This is seen in the last loop section in the "try" part of the code.

 A second simplificatin was made for this test.
 Rather then do a read verify for each memory location and perfom the additional writes till the data is properly set, this code will write each memory location 10 times.
 The contents of the chip will be verified after the write operation is complete.